soupi/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 ```

 To concatenate all of the `Html.Structure`, we could write a recursive
-function that tries to do that.
-However we will quickly run to an issue
+function.
+However we will quickly run into an issue
 with the base case, what to do when the list is empty?

 We could just provide dummy `Html.Structure` that represents an empty